SAP/openui5-docs/docs/Descriptor_for_Applications,_Components,_and_Libraries_be0cf40.md

 		<tr>
 			<td> `i18n`
 			</td>
-			<td>Determines if the library contains an i18n resource or not.
-If using a string instead of a boolean value, an alternative name for the i18n resource can be defined.
- > Note:
- > This attribute is beneficial if the name of the main resource bundle \(properties file\) used by your UI5 library differs from the default name `messagebundle.properties`
+			<td>> Note:   > This attribute is beneficial if the name of the main resource bundle \(properties file\) used by your UI5 library differs from the default name `messagebundle.properties`
 			</td>
 		</tr>
 		<tr>